- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 - The Suspect Inflicted Personal Injury During the Commission of the Offense

-If there is evidence to prove that the suspect caused personal injuries through force or violence to achieve sexual contact, the injuries will be considered an aggravating factor resulting in a second degree criminal sexual conduct charge.
+If there is evidence to prove that the suspect caused personal injuries through force or violence to achieve sexual contact, the injuries will be considered an aggravating factor resulting in a second-degree criminal sexual conduct charge.

 Under the law, personal injuries are not limited to physical injuries, such as bruises, scratches, cuts, or other forms of physical injuries.
 They also include mental anguish and stress associated with the victim’s experience during the commission of the offense.